Comprehensive Cancer Center

 In the Clinical Trial Unit, we study cancer treatments that usually are not yet publicly available.
 The target of research can be a new cancer drug that does not yet have marketing authorization.

 Our unit performs international cancer drug trials in phases I through IV, and treats all types of cancer.
 The treatments are demanding trial treatments that include cytotoxic drug treatment, immunological, antibody, and viral treatments, as well as radiotherapy.

 The Palliative Care Center houses a multi-professional referral and consultation outpatient clinic that provides comprehensive, quality-of-life care for patients with life-threatening and terminal illnesses without limitation to specific diagnoses.
 The care to be provided supports the treatment of the patient’s illness in accordance with the objectives of the treatment at different stages of the illness.

-Treatment includes the monitoring and implementation of symptomatic treatment, planning of follow-up treatment, discussions supporting palliative care, palliative radiotherapy together with the Radiation Therapy Ward, and psychosocial support for patients and families in cooperation with the Psychosocial Support Unit and other psychosocial support professionals.
+Treatment includes the monitoring and implementation of symptomatic treatment, planning of further care, discussions supporting the treatment line, palliative radiotherapy together with the Radiation Therapy Ward, and psychosocial support for patients and families in cooperation with the Psychosocial Support Unit and other psychosocial support professionals.

 Psychosocial Support Unit

 The Psychosocial Support Unit operates as part of the comprehensive care provided, and is part of the Comprehensive Cancer Center’s support functions.
 The Psychosocial Support Unit supports patients and their loved ones at different stages of cancer treatment and palliative care.
 The aim of the support is to alleviate the psychological crisis and strain caused by cancer or terminal illness and to support mental well-being at different stages of treatment.